sabnzbd/sabctools/README.md

 Testing
 ===============================
-For testing we use `pytest` (install via `pip install pytest`) and test can simply be executed by browsing to the `sabyenc` directory and running:
+For testing we use `pytest` (install via `pip install -r tests/requirements.txt`) and test can simply be executed by browsing to the `sabyenc` directory and running:
 ```
 pytest
 ```